CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/tools.md

 ## `scram`

-A software build and maintenance tool.
+A software build and maintenance tool [written in Python](https://github.com/cms-sw/SCRAM/tree/SCRAMV3/SCRAM).
+It calls `gmake` under the hood.

 It can [build](working-with-cmssw/software.md#building-the-code),
 [check](working-with-cmssw/software.md#running-checks-on-the-code)
 and [format](working-with-cmssw/software.md#formatting-the-code) the code.

 Documentation on `scram` can be found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideScram).

+!!! note

+	Scram can also accept extra flags which are passed directly to `gmake` such as `--dry-run`.

 ## `cmsRun`